Much more than just an awards gala

 The Winnipeg playwright, performer, musician and U of M alumnus Joseph Aragon re-contextualized pieces from a recent Oscar-winning Hollywood musical.
 Aragon’s adaptation serves as a dedication to the 2017 Distinguished Alumni Award recipients.
 The piece will feature students from the Desautels Faculty of Music.

 Third year U of M music student, Paul Williamson, an outstanding pianist who has recently won numerous awards for his playing, will also grace the stage to wow the audience at this year’s Celebration of Excellence.
+Hannah Humphries will play violin in collaboration with Williamson as well.

 Soprano Tracy Dahl has performed in opera houses and on concert stages around the world.
 The Desautels Faculty of Music voice instructor will sing Summertime from the Porgy and Bess, showcasing what has been described as her “sunshine and rainbows” vocal prowess.